uw-drupal/uw/README.md

 # UW Drupal Theme – Readme

+## Before you Start

+This repository is for the UW Drupal Theme -- it contains the theme only, and not a full Drupal installation.
+This project assumes that you already have a working installation of Drupal in place.

+Installing Drupal is beyond the scope of this document.
+Contact the UW (or larger) Drupal community if you need a hand!

 ## Getting Started

 First, download (or clone) the theme into your Drupal 7 theme folder.